puppetlabs/puppet-docs/source/puppet/4.9/system_requirements.markdown

 ## Platforms without packages

 Puppet and its prerequisites are known to run on the following platforms, but we do not provide official open source packages or perform automated testing.
-For platforms supported in Puppet Enterprise, see its [System Requirements]({{pe}}/sys_req_os.html).
+For platforms supported in Puppet Enterprise, see its [system requirements]({{pe}}/sys_req_os.html).

 ### Other Linux